albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     final int a = r.nextInt( 6 ) + 1;
     ```

-    We can deduct that this is related to rolling of dice based on the log messages preceding and following this statement
+    We can deduct that this is related to rolling of dice based on the log messages preceding and following this statement.

 1. All output messages have the same format: